hmakelin/gisnav/docs/pages/developer_guide/development/test_gisnav.rst

 To generate and inspect code coverage you can use ``coverage.py``.
 See the `official instructions <https://coverage.readthedocs.io/en/6.4.1/source.html>`_ on how to configure what source files to measure.
-Use the below command to run and inspect a code coverage report for the launch tests for the PX4 launch
+Use the below command to run and inspect a code coverage report for the launch tests for the default launch
 configuration:

 .. code-block:: bash
     :caption: Run and inspect code coverage report

     cd ~/colcon_ws
-    python3 -m coverage run --branch --include *gisnav* src/gisnav/gisnav/test/launch/test_px4_launch.py python3 -m coverage report
+    python3 -m coverage run --branch --include *gisnav* src/gisnav/gisnav/test/launch/test_default_launch.py python3 -m coverage report